seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 ### Building a browser-based test automation server on the [Google Cloud Platform](https://cloud.google.com/) by using [SeleniumBase](https://github.com/seleniumbase/SeleniumBase)

-(This tutorial, [from a previous GCP Meetup live demo](http://www.meetup.com/Boston-Google-Cloud-Meetup/events/230839686/?showDescription=true), will teach you how to setup a Linux server for running automated browser tests.
-The cost of running this server is [$14.20/month on Google Cloud](https://console.cloud.google.com/launcher/details/bitnami-launchpad/jenkins) (enough to handle **6 parallel tests**).
-This is amazingly **20 times LESS expensive** than using competitors such as [BrowserStack](https://www.browserstack.com/pricing) or [Sauce Labs](https://saucelabs.com/pricing) **for the SAME number of parallel tests**.)
+(This tutorial, [from a previous Google Cloud Meetup](http://www.meetup.com/Boston-Google-Cloud-Meetup/events/230839686/?showDescription=true), will teach you how to setup a Linux server for running automated browser tests.
+The cost of running this server is about [$13.61/month on Google Cloud](https://console.cloud.google.com/launcher/details/bitnami-launchpad/jenkins) (enough to handle **6 parallel tests**).
+This is much less expensive than using competitors such as [BrowserStack](https://www.browserstack.com/pricing) or [Sauce Labs](https://saucelabs.com/pricing) **for the SAME number of parallel tests**.)

 #### Step 1.
 Open the Google Cloud Platform Cloud Launcher